dojo/docs/dojox/mobile/ScrollableView.rst

 To make a bar widget (Heading, TabBar, or perhaps your custom bar widget) fixed-positioned,

-1. Place it outside ScrollableView
+1. Place it inside ScrollableView
 2. Add fixed="top" for a header bar, or fixed="bottom" for a footer bar

 .. code-block :: html